Military academy: Indonesia

 Each service academy is headed by a two-star general who serves as superintendent, and his/her deputy is a one-star officer.
 All the students (cadets/midshipman) are recruited from senior high school graduates from all over Indonesia.
-Shortly after graduation, they are commissioned as Letnan Dua (Second Lieutenant/Ensign)) in their respective service branches and get the Diploma IV (Associate degree, 4th Grade) comparable to civil academies or universities.
+Shortly after graduation, they are commissioned as Letnan Dua (Second Lieutenant/Ensign) in their respective service branches and receive a bachelor's degree comparable to those awarded by civil academies or universities.
 The length term is now 4 years and is divided into five grades of cadets' ranks, starting from the lowest: